Balance Your Web Traffic Over Multiple Servers

 How Does A Load Balancer Work?

-A load balancer sits “in front of” your WordPress website and directs incoming traffic to a different server.
-This method distributes traffic across a network of servers, ensuring that no single server is overwhelmed by traffic — and allowing your website to handle more traffic than a single server could.
+A load balancer sits “in front of” your WordPress website and directs incoming traffic to a different web server.
+This load balancing algorithm distributes traffic across a network of servers, ensuring that no single web server is overwhelmed by traffic — and allowing your WordPress website to handle more traffic than a single server could.

 There are two main types of load balancers: hardware and software.